 Screen time, especially at night, has been shown to increase sleep disturbance in children, leading to more meltdowns and tantrums.

 It would help if you also kept on top of the things they are watching.
 It is too easy to give your toddler a tablet so you can get on with other life tasks, but what are they watching?
-Have you got access to kids YouTube?
+Have you got access to kid’s YouTube?
 Or are you giving them access to full YouTube?

 There are many videos aimed at toddlers, but how age-appropriate are they?
 Do they have mild violence?
 Always ensure that your child uses kid’s YouTube!

 Toddlers (especially Boys) are prone to watching Superhero videos on YouTube, and they are filled with violence, albeit mild violence.
 They see their heroes hitting people and think that it is ok to do.

 Think about the friends they have.
 Kids pick up almost all of their bad habits from friends, so watch carefully as they play and always pick up on bad behavior and put them straight.

 Teach Your Toddler About Feelings

-Toddlers do not know how to deal with feelings yet, they are still learning about life.
-You must remember that.
+Toddlers do not know how to deal with feelings yet, and they are still learning about life.
+It would be best if you remembered that.

 It is important to know the steps and to discuss each emotion they are likely to encounter.
 Leaving them to figure it out for themselves is a recipe for disaster.

 Take the first step by giving each emotion a name.
 Draw a happy face, a sad face, and an angry face.
 Explain to your toddler the differences with each one, and keep repeating the name of each.

 Give your toddler workable examples and tell them how to deal with them.
 For instance:

 Remember when you woke up and it was your birthday?
-You saw all of the gifts and you were very happy.
+You saw all of the gifts, and you were pleased.
 You had your happy face on!
 When I am happy, I cheer, clap, and I have a big smile on my face.